MicrosoftDocs/learn/learn-pr/azure/migrate-sql-server-relational-data/includes/4-exercise-assess-database.md

     ![Fixed Issues](../media/4-09-fixed-issues.png)

-At this point you have completed the assessment.
+At this point, you have completed the assessment.
 Select the left arrow in the upper left side of the screen to return to the list of completed assessments.